 Prepare for Divorce

 If divorce is what you need, then preparing will lessen your stress and help you handle the emotional weight.
 You need to think about your rights, your children’s rights, and your ultimate future.
-You can get through divorce, and be better for it.
+You can get through a divorce in Radnor, and be better for it.

 Here are considerations to protect your assets and your children, to minimize the pain and confusion of a divorce.

 - Decide.
 If this is what’s best for you and your children, then put it down on paper.
 Don’t neglect the details in writing out a plan.